s-chandr/atlan-daisy-task/README.md

 ```
 ### Various Approches/ideas : -
 For this i have used twilio api.
-So as soon as the form gets submitted one sms is sent to the user on successfull submissions containing filled details by him.
+So as soon as the form gets submitted, one sms is sent to the user on successfull submissions containing filled details by him to his/her phone number.
+Here the free/trial version only sends sms to owner's personal number.
 ```shell
 #Twilio Config
 account_sid = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'